 Distance: 8.9 miles Location: Seascale village car park Coordinates: N 54.39497, W 3.48473

 Travelling:Leaving the car park, turn left on the B5344 and pass under the narrow railway bridge.
 Immediately on the right is an attractive old Victorian water tower.
-Continue through the village and soon enter open country with good views ahead towards the Lakeland fells.
+Continue through the village, passing a small supermarket on the right and soon enter open country with good views ahead towards the Lakeland fells.
 Approx 1.7 miles beyond the village, approach a cross-roads with the main A595.
 Head straight across the junction to enter the village of Gosforth.
 Shortly, take the second exit at a mini-roundabout and just beyond is the free village car park on the left.
-Nearby are toilet facilities, the village shop, a bank with cash machine, a couple of pubs and the ever popular Gosforth bakery.
+Nearby are toilet facilities, the village shop, a couple of pubs and the ever-popular Gosforth bakery.
 Continue through the village and soon pass St Mary’s Church on the left which has an interesting collection of Viking carved stones, including the tall stone cross in the graveyard.

 A short distance beyond the church, the road bears right and climbs away from the village, then descends into Wasdale valley with glorious views.
 Approx 2.2 miles beyond the village, take a right turn signposted to Nether Wasdale.
 The narrow road continues approx 0.9 miles to descend through the small attractive village of Nether Wasdale where you will find The Screes Inn and The Strands Inn for refreshments.
-Beyond the village, continue for approx 1.5 miles with increasingly impressive mountain views, to cross a cattle grid and join an unfenced road which soon meets the shoreline of Wastwater.
+Beyond the village the views get better and the road gets narrower before meeting the shore of Wastwater approx 1.5 miles from the village.
 The following section of road, alongside Wastwater and on to Wasdale Head, is arguably the most scenic in the whole Lake District and is well worth driving.
-Before that, Countess Beck viewpoint is just ahead where there is a small rough parking area on the right.
-If that is full, there are a number of other rough roadside parking areas if you continue.
+Shortly, you see the stone shelter which marks Countess Beck viewpoint with a small rough parking area on the right.
+If that parking is full, there are a number of other rough roadside parking areas if you continue.